bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/error.md

 ### Handling a specific error

-You can choose to handle only specific error types by testing the error type with the error's [`constructor`](object/constructor) property or, if you're writing for modern JavaScript engines, [`instanceof`](../operators/instanceof) keyword:
+You can choose to handle only specific error types by testing the error type with the error’s [`constructor`](object/constructor) property or, if you’re writing for modern JavaScript engines, [`instanceof`](../operators/instanceof) keyword:

     try {
       foo.bar()